Does Psalm 51:5 teach inherited sin?

 Psalm 51 Superscription

+The historical description of Psalm 51 is: “A Psalm of David when Nathan the prophet went to him, after he had gone in to Bathsheba.”
 When you use Psalm 51:5 to try to prove inherited sin—when you treat this single verse as a prooftext for your doctrine—then you miss the entire point.
 The point of the psalm was to show deep repentance from “A broken and a contrite heart” (v.
 17).
-As we weave this psalm into the narrative of 2 Samuel 11 and 12, our hearts should break with David’s as Nathan’s parable of the little ewe lamb convicts David of his great transgressions.
-David realizes, although he was king of God’s people, he was still laid bare before a holy God.
+As we weave this psalm into the narrative of 2 Samuel 11 and 12, our hearts should break with David’s when Nathan’s parable of the little ewe lamb convicts David of his great transgressions.
+David realizes that, although he was king of God’s people, he was still laid bare before a holy God.

 Have mercy upon me, O God,